-I don’t mean to be over simplistic in my example, but the truth is that many manufacturers are using subjective data manually entered into their ERP to make critical business decisions.
+I don’t mean to be over-simplistic in my example, but the truth is that many manufacturers are using subjective data manually entered into their ERP to make critical business decisions.
 Smart manufacturers have quickly learned the nature of some of these errors.
-They knew early on that the data wasn’t accurate, but they had trouble peeling back the layers of the onion to determine why this was.
+They knew early on that the manual data wasn’t accurate, but they had trouble peeling back the layers of the onion to determine why this was.

 In our example above, if even a handful of shop floor data recorders aren’t recording short stops effectively, manufacturers could be missing out on hours of productivity each day… and not even know about it!
 Data-driven lean manufacturers can quickly identify these issues, but tracking this data effectively can be a real challenge.
 An ERP system cannot serve as a system of record for tracking the data in real-time.

 The smart guys in this industry know that paper is a real problem.
 The data they see in their reports are telling them what their downtime, scrap rates, and cycle times are but they don’t know for sure because that data is not pulled from the source (the machines).
 It’s compiled by humans and brought into systems that are only looking at subjective data retroactively.
 So here’s what they do…

 These manufacturers pull the data right out of their machines and monitor it proactively as it occurs so they can see what is truly taking place on the shop floor.
 This is the only way to ensure that this data is accurate and worth measuring.

 The entire idea is to simply get to a number that you know is accurate and consistent.
 This way you know what things impact your business and that number; and what things don’t.
 If the data is subjective, and can only be reviewed in retrospect, you will never know if the information is consistent or if the decisions you’re making are positively or negatively affecting that data.
 Most importantly, you won’t know how “true” the data you’re looking at really is.